-One of the best fundraisers today for non-profits, including schools, school PTAs or PTOs, Scout troops, high school booster organizations, and traveling sports teams, is a restaurant fundraiser, sometimes called a Dine and Donate event.
+One of the best fundraiser today for non-profits, including schools, school PTAs or PTOs, Scout troops, high school booster organizations, and traveling sports teams, is a restaurant fundraiser, sometimes called a Dine and Donate event.
 Although mainly in restaurant events, companies like Chipotle are moving these to a digital experience which opens up a whole new opportunity.

-My experience is that the organization will generally make less than $1000 at a fundraiser like this.
+My experience is that the organization will generally make less than $1000 at a restaurant fundraiser.
 Nevertheless, the power of face-to-face interaction at these events provides additional opportunities in the future to recruit volunteers and ask for additional help.
 As a member of a PTA, I have used this method to raise money consistently, year after year.

 This type of fundraiser comes in two types: those that collect fundraising coupons and those that do not.
 For the first type, the restaurant gives the organization coupons to distribute to as many people as possible, and then those coupons are turned in to the restaurant on the designated night to determine how much money the organization gets.
 The second type still requires the organization to hand out flyers for the event, but the difference is that every order on the designated night is counted as part of the fundraiser.

 I suggest finding restaurants that are close to your organization as they produce the best results.
 I have also found that fast-food restaurants tend to draw more traffic than sit-down restaurants.
 Finally, consider local traffic patterns when selecting a restaurant; a hard-to-get-to restaurant will not draw as well as one that is easy to get to.

 Don't just think of lunch or dinner places either; switch it up and include an ice cream, yogurt, or juice shop.
 In fact, we have a lot of success in May with a local Oberweis Ice Cream parlor.

 Listed below are restaurants that help not-for-profits raise money by creating these great fundraisers.